mit-ll-ai-technology/maite/docs/source/tutorials/wrap_object_detection_dataset.rst

 .. meta::
-   :description: How-To on wrapping an object detection dataset.
+   :description: Tutorial on wrapping an object detection dataset.

 ================================
 Wrap an Object Detection Dataset
 ================================

-In this How-To, we will walk through the steps to:
+In this tutorial, we will walk through the steps to:

 1. Use HuggingFace's ``datasets.load_dataset`` to load images from a folder
 2. Add truth annotations to the dataset